Assabet River Rail Trail: Future connections

 A separate April 1997 feasibility study conducted by the Massachusetts Central Transportation Planning Staff proposed a Central Massachusetts Rail Trail extending continuously from the town of Berlin to Alewife station and Minuteman Bikeway in Cambridge.
 The proposed trail included the Marlborough Branch right-of-way in Hudson, meaning the Central Massachusetts Rail Trail would connect to and overlap with the then-proposed Assabet River Rail Trail.
 By 2010, the Massachusetts Department of Conservation and Recreation signed a lease with the MBTA for trail development over 23 miles of ROW from Berlin to Waltham.
 The project was renamed the Mass Central Rail Trail—Wayside (MCRT—Wayside).
-In October 2022, 7.6 miles of the MCRT—Wayside in Sudbury and Hudson began construction, which will create this connection to the ARRT at Wilkins Street when completed, which is estimated in 2025.
+In October 2022, 7.6 miles of the MCRT—Wayside in Sudbury and Hudson began construction, which created a connection to the ARRT at Wilkins Street.
+Construction completed in 2025.
 Additionally, in 2023 Hudson announced plans to share 0.75 miles of the existing ARRT from Wilkins Street to Priest Street with the MCRT—Wayside.
 This is a cost saving measure as an alternative to new construction of the MCRT—Wayside over the nearby, former Central Mass Branch ROW.
 From Priest Street, a connection to the MCRT—Wayside in downtown and west Hudson is in design.

 In 2021, an easement to pave the 1.9 mi dirt road section of the ARRT on Track Road in Stow was negotiated, although this project does not address the 2.1 mi gap from Sudbury Road, Stow to Wilkins Street, Hudson.
 In 2023, this project was in the design phase.